Owen150/PythonDataScrapping/README.md

 <h1>Task Description</h1>
-Write a Python script that scrapes data from https://kmpdc.go.ke/Registers/General_Practitioners.php and writes it into an Excel file.<br>
+Write a Python script that scrapes data from https://kmpdc.go.ke/Registers/General_Practitioners.php and writes the response into an Excel file.<br>
 <h2>Prerequisites</h2>
 Ensure that you have Python version 3 or above installed on your local PC.
 You can check this by running the command <b>python -v</b><br>
 <h2>Libraries and Dependencies</h2>